arushmitra/arushs-projects/index.md

 # My Coding Projects

 Welcome to my GitHub Page!
-Here you'll find details about two of coding projects, including a brief description, technologies used, and links to the repositories.
+Here you'll find details about my coding projects, including a brief description, technologies used, and links to the repositories.

 ## Blackjack (Python): [Python-blackjack](Python-blackjack)